-In these instances, engineering grade plastic is a viable solution that may cost a little more at the outset of a project, but its ability to deliver on unique project specifications and minimize failure risk in engineered plastic products quickly proves its value.
+In these instances, engineering grade plastics (or engineering plastics) are viable solutions that may cost a little more at the outset of a project.
+Yet, their ability to deliver on unique project specifications and minimize failure risk in engineered plastic products quickly prove their value.

-Selecting engineered plastics for medical injection molding and other specialty industrial applications provides a host of advantages that impact the moldability and quality of plastic parts, including:
+Selecting engineering plastics for medical injection molding and other specialty industrial applications provides a host of advantages that impact the moldability and quality of plastic parts, including:

 - Performance characteristics like heat resistance exceeding 100℃/212℉, chemical resistance that spans a variety of substances, and enhanced fire retardancy.